mk513147/Backend/Readme.md

 ![image](https://github.com/user-attachments/assets/af43a9d3-35a1-4aba-b126-2c6b92185b8c)

+#### NOTE: Always discuss the models first beore writing the code then you can write it later as the flow suggests.

 Your backend project is like a **restaurant**, where each folder plays a specific role.
 Let's break it down!

 ### **1️⃣ `controllers/` → The Chef 👨‍🍳**